TekMike365/L-System/README.md

 ainc    ; angle increment ('(', ')')
 ```

-You use them simply.
+Here is how you use them

 ```
 <setting> <value>
 ```

 ### Example script

-An example code of a fractal tree.

 ```
 ;       Fractal Tree